OZ Pitch Day - July 30, 2026

 Initial QOF formation and structuring by an attorney can cost at least $10,000.
 Ongoing compliance and accounting can cost $5,000 or more annually.
 So a QOF with a 10-year holding period is going to cost at least $60,000 in administrative expenses.
 This is for a very simple, self-managed (“captive”) QOF with no outside investors.

-QOFs that need to raise capital from outside investors will spend much more in set-up costs and ongoing administrative and marketing or brokerage fees.
+QOFs that need to raise capital from outside investors will spend much more in set-up costs with a securities attorney, plus ongoing administrative and marketing or brokerage fees.
 A Private Placement Memorandum (PPM) can cost $25,000 or more to prepare with a securities attorney.

 Qualified Opportunity Fund Compliance Requirements